educoreai-lotus/CourseBuilder/backend/scripts/README.md

 - `push-schema-supabase.js` - Pushed schema to Supabase
 - `create-test-db.js` - Created test database

-These scripts are no longer needed as the database should remain empty and be populated through the API endpoints.
+These scripts are no longer needed as the database should remain empty and be populated through the API endpoints or using the seed scripts above.